First FRS for Gates Cambridge

 Professor Ciulli, the founder and Director of the University of Dundee’s Centre for Targeted Protein Degradation (CeTPD), is one of over 90 outstanding researchers from across the world to be elected an FRS.

-Targeted protein degradation (TPD) is a transformative approach in drug discovery, harnessing the cell’s own waste disposal machinery to eliminate disease-causing proteins.
+He is a pioneer of research in targeted protein degradation, a transformative approach in drug discovery which leverages the cell’s natural protein disposal system to remove specific, disease-causing proteins.
 It is applicable across a broad range of therapeutic areas — including cancer, inflammation, metabolic and neurological disorders.

 Protein degrader medicines have the potential to be more effective than traditional drugs and offer hope for patients who have no treatment options or who no longer respond to therapies.